-- o If you have less than 25 people and are going to open the extra spots to other departments, put the quantity as 1 and the cost as \$19,975.
-You must explain that you are opening this program to other departments.
+- Additional students up to 35 students would cost \$999 USD per additional student. - You must explain that you are opening this course to other departments.
 Remember proposed training projects that benefit the highest percentage of applicable personnel within a fire department or that will be open to other departments in the region receive a highly competitive advantage. - You will have 500 characters to describe the program and costs.
-Items to consider: - o Program includes: Instructor lead Train-the-Trainer program, manuals, curriculum, course materials, exam administration. - Peer Fitness Trainer Certification - 32 hours of training over 4 days - Attendees will improve their ability to assess, design, implement and evaluate exercise sessions for fire fighters with varying interests - as well as have the knowledge and skills to become fitness and wellness leaders within their department.
+Items to consider: - Program includes: Instructor lead Train-the-Trainer program, manuals, curriculum, course materials, exam administration. - Peer Fitness Trainer Certification - 32 hours of training over 4 days - Attendees will improve their ability to assess, design, implement and evaluate exercise sessions for fire fighters with varying interests - as well as have the knowledge and skills to become fitness and wellness leaders within their department.